lhilt/portfolio/README.md

 ## Biggest Wins and Challenges

-The biggest win and challenge, simulataneously, was highlighting navbar items on scroll.
+The biggest win and challenge, simultaneously, was highlighting navbar items on scroll.
 After some extensive Stack Overflow searching, I pieced together a few examples to make it work the way I wanted.